-Samba is a free software re-implementation of the SMB/CIFS networking protocol, provides file and print services for various Microsoft Windows clients and can integrate with a Windows Server domain.
-In the end of this tutorial you will be able to install and configure samba to as a print server.
+Samba is a free software re-implementation of the SMB/CIFS networking protocol, provides file and print services for various Windows and Linux clients and can integrate with a Windows Server domain.

-Computer with any version of widows installed on it.
+Computer with any version of windows installed on it.

 The below commands by the order will install the service, run it and make it run in the startup

-Check that cupsd service is working (CUPS is currently the most widely used spool system in Unix / Linux environments) as below.
+Check that cups service is running (CUPS is currently the most widely used spool system in Unix/Linux environments) as below.

 cupsd (pid 1926) is running...